Floydlang/floyd/Docs/Floyd script reference.md

 # Advanced STRUCTs --- TODO NEXT
+**???
+Maybe this isn't a struct but a class? **

 There is a second, more advanced flavor of struct where the struct has an invariant that needs protecting.
-It is simple to upgrade a simple struct to the advanced variant and no clients needs to be affected.
+It is quick to upgrade a simple struct to the advanced variant and no clients needs to be affected.

 An invariant is a dependency between the member variables that must always be correct.
 Every function that modifies or creates this struct must make sure the invariant is always correct.

-With an advanced struct all automatic behavior is by default turned off and you need to enable / code each explicitly:
+With an advanced struct all automatic behavior is by default turned off and you need to enable / code each explicitly.

 GOAL: